 Selecting the right ball is an integral part of the game.
 For golfers, choosing a ball that matches their playing style is the first step toward enhancing on-course performance.
-Not all golf balls are created equally.
-Golfers can select from a number of internal and external ball constructions, suited for players at various skill levels and experience.
+Not all golf balls are created equal.
+Golfers can select from a number of internal and external ball constructions, suited for players at every skill level.

 Most major golf ball manufacturers offer a wide array of balls that are designed for specific golfers, from the first-time novice to touring professionals.
 If you're looking for a gift, personalized golf balls can make a work outing or wedding party event more unique.

-Brands such as Callaway, Bridgestone and Precept have developed golf balls specifically for female swing speeds.
+Brands such as Callaway, Bridgestone® and Srixon® have developed golf balls specifically for female swing speeds.
 These balls feature a soft cover and lower compression core for even greater distance and forgiveness on the green.
-A new set of golf clubs can be the perfect complement to a new golf ball.

 Golfers should try a variety of brands when choosing their ball.
 After you have settled on a brand, playing with the same ball on a regular basis will allow you to eliminate one variable in your game.